yfdyzjt/TerrariaWiringComputer/README.md

 #### Configure Software Build

-Use the following command to configure the software project you want to build:
+Execute the following command in the Docker container to configure the software project you want to build:

 ```bash
 xmake f --soft=[software_name]
 ```

-*Where software_name corresponds to a software project in the `./software folder`, with a default value of test.*
+*Where software_name corresponds to a software project in the ./software folder, with a default value of test.*

 #### Configure Hardware Build

-Use the following command to configure the hardware project you want to build:
+Execute the following command in the Docker container to configure the hardware project you want to build:

 ```bash
 xmake f --hard=[hardware_name]
 ```

-*Where hardware_name corresponds to a hardware project in the `./hardware/module folder`, with a default value of mini.*
+*Where hardware_name corresponds to a hardware project in the ./hardware/module folder, with a default value of mini.*